(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 39. Battista’s Hole in the Wall

-Soon enough, Las Vegas will be home to an NFL team, something that’s brand new to the scene.
-And, definitely, something that families will be coming to from miles around to enjoy.
-Be a part of sports history by checking out the brand new Allegiant Stadium and watching the Raiders play in their new home.
+Vegas is now home to an NFL team, the Las Vegas Raiders!
+This sporting activity is something that families are coming to from miles around to enjoy.
+Be a part of sports history by checking out the brand new Allegiant Stadium and watching the Raiders football team play in their new home.
 The stadium website is here.

 No trip to Vegas is complete unless you’ve eaten at a buffet.
 And, these are the ideal spot for families to dine.
 Not only can you sit back and relax, and eat at your own pace, let your food digest, and then get up for round two, but there’s actually something for everyone.

-Every single human in the entire family will, without question, find something to eat at a buffet.
+Every single human in the entire family will, without question, find something to eat at a Las Vegas buffet.
 Your hotel will most likely have a buffet, but there are plenty all around town if you want to venture out.
-We list the 15 best breakfast and lunch buffets in our article here.
+Here’s a list of all of the casino buffets currently open in Las Vegas.

 42. Glass Ceiling at the Bellagio